plasma-umass/scalene/README.md

   % pip install -U scalene
 ```

-Scalene is a high-performance CPU *and* memory profiler for Python that does a number of things that other Python profilers do not and cannot do.
+Scalene is a high-performance CPU, GPU *and* memory profiler for Python that does a number of things that other Python profilers do not and cannot do.
 It runs orders of magnitude faster than other profilers while delivering far more detailed information.

 ### Fast and Precise